Turning dispersion into signal: density-split analyses of pairwise velocities: Splitting the pairwise velocity distribution

-\emph{ Increased signal-to-noise ---} To compare the information contained in the PVD using the DS technique versus the global pair-counting of the 2PCF method, we use $\chi^2$ to quantify the significance of the deviation of a measurement from null, $\chi^2=\bar v^p \,C^{-1}\, (\bar v^p)^{T}.$ All variables on the right-hand side of the equation are functions of $r$.
+To compare the information contained in the PVD using the DS technique versus the global pair-counting of the 2PCF method, we use $\chi^2$ to quantify the significance of the deviation of a measurement from null, $\chi^2=\bar v^p \,C^{-1}\, (\bar v^p)^{T}.$ All variables on the right-hand side of the equation are functions of $r$, with the matrix $C$ accounting for the covariance among different $r$-bins.
 We are interested in the differential and cumulative $\chi^2$ up to a maximum $r$ for the separation distances between $25\,\mathrm{Mpc\,h^{-1}}$ to $150\,\mathrm{Mpc\,h^{-1}}$, with the bin-width of $5\,\mathrm{Mpc\,h^{-1}}$.
 The lower bound is set to be the smoothing radius, and the choice of the upper bound has little effect on the total signal-to-noise.

-We measure the mean pairwise velocities with 4000 realizations of the simulated halos using the DS and 2PCF methods, respectively, and treat them as data vectors.
+We measure the mean pairwise velocities with 4000 realisations of the simulated halos using the DS and 2PCF methods, respectively, and treat them as data vectors.
 The covariance matrix {\bf $C$} is constructed using the same 4000 simulations.
 We have checked for the convergence of our results by increasing the number of simulations gradually from 1000 to 4000 and confirm that the $\chi^2$ has converged with this number of simulations.

-To make sure that we maximize the information with the DS technique, there are subtleties about the binning related to the DS technique.
+To make sure that we maximise the information with the DS technique, there are subtleties about the binning related to the DS technique.
 First, how many density bins should we split?
 For this, we explore splitting the halo density field progressively from 2 bins to 7 bins, and find that the total $\chi^2$ has reached a good level of convergence by 6 bins (Fig.~\ref{fig:chi_sq}).
+Note that the exact number of bins by which the result converges may also depend on the splitting thresholds, which we do not explore in this paper.
 Second, for DS, counting all halo pairs within each density bin is incomplete because there are pairs whose two halos belong to different density bins.
 Missing these cross-bin pairs in the pair counting will lead to a loss of information.
 For a split with $N$ bins, there are $\,^NC_2$ cross bins.
 We therefore include all the cross-bin pairs in our data vector to ensure that the total number of pairs in DS adds up exactly the same as in the 2PCF method.
 In this way, the length of the data vector is $N(N+1)/2$ for each $r$.

 We see from the top panel of Fig.~\ref{fig:chi_sq} that for all cases, there is an increase in $\chi^2$ from $25\,\mathrm{Mpc\,h^{-1}}$ to $\sim 50\,\mathrm{Mpc\,h^{-1}}$, beyond which the $\chi^2$ plateaus.
 This implies that most of the information comes from relatively small scales, as also shown in the lower panel.
 Comparing $\chi^2$ for the global PVD of the conventional 2PCF, there is an increase of a factor of 1.4, 3.1, and 3.4 with the DS-technique when we have 2, 3, and 6 density bins, respectively.
 From the $\chi^2$ for each individual $r$-bin in the lower panel of Fig.~\ref{fig:chi_sq}, we find that the $\chi^2$ with the DS-technique is at least 2$\times$ greater than the global case on small scales.
 The factor of gain increases with scale, reaching 10$\times$ at 150~$\mathrm{Mpc\,h^{-1}}$.